Why is Restoration Equipment Tracking Essential to Your Operation?

 Software is critical to any modern equipment tracking system.
 But it must also have the tools necessary to effectively manage a contractor’s restoration equipment.
 Tracking software should include a centralized database, have tools to manage check-ins and checkouts, provide a means for identifying each item and have features that support maintenance and repair of each item.

-Tips on Training Employees to Use an Equipment Tracking System
+Tips on Training Employees to Use an Restoration Equipment Tracking System

 Implementing a system for restoration equipment tracking can be done without technology, and it’s smart to have a fallback strategy should disaster strike those who help others restore damage from disasters.
 However, this will likely be a very rare occurrence, as these days most inventory management software platforms average at least 99.95 percent uptime, with some of the better cloud-based platforms having an average uptime of 99.99 percent.
 Sure, a restorer should plan for and have a contingency plan, but since cloud-based platforms will remain up the vast majority of time, it’s important that all employees are sufficiently trained to use it.